-Costs of lawyer, notary service and court tax for establishingd.o.o. depends on the amount of share capital and number of members (signatures).
+Costs of lawyer, notary service and court tax for establishing Limited liability Company depends on the amount of share capital and number of members (signatures).

 Whether the founder is the owner of the facility where company's business address is set or not, the Company must have lease agreement of business or office space, or the statement of the owner that the address is only business address for receiving mail.
 The statement doesn't need to be verified.